fedeghe/herowebplayer/README.md

 - plugin development

+### done

+- live box
+allows to bind a function to
-- live box + time track
+- time track
+exaustive timetracking functionality to track visibility using the `timelapse` parameter (function or url)
 - clean unified API

 - bandWidth selection (part of __VAST__)